 Games of Empire and the Playable Machine of Power

-Nick Dyer-Witheford and Greig de Peuter's Games of Empire is a book about video games, but its real subject is the way power becomes interactive.
+Nick Dyer-Witheford and Greig de Peuter's Games of Empire is a book about video games, but its durable subject is the way power becomes interactive.
 Work becomes play.
 War becomes training software.
 Markets become virtual economies.
 Users become labor, audience, data, and test population.
-The book matters in the AI era because it shows how rule-bound worlds teach people to move inside systems that are also learning from them.
+The book matters in the AI era because it shows how rule-bound worlds govern conduct while teaching people and machines what the system counts as success.

 The Book